Guardians vs. Astros Player Props Betting Odds

-Player prop bet options for Kyle Tucker, Jose Ramirez and others are available when the Houston Astros host the Cleveland Guardians at Minute Maid Park on Monday (at 8:10 PM ET).
+You can see player prop bet odds for Kyle Tucker, Jose Ramirez and other players on the Houston Astros and Cleveland Guardians prior to their matchup at 8:10 PM ET on Tuesday at Minute Maid Park.

 Bet on this matchup or its props with BetMGM!